laurmaedje/laurmaedje.github.io/posts/layout-models.md

 This gives TeX a lot of flexibility in juggling things around for a better layout.
 An example: It's simple to prevent things like widows & orphans while distributing the vertical boxes.

 ### Typst
 Typst adopts some of TeX's ideas, but differs significantly in other aspects.
 The central concept of Typst's layout engine is the _region:_ A region describes a shape into which elements can be laid out.
-A layouter receives a sequence of regions into which it shall lay out its contents.
-The result of this is a number of _frames,_ which are very similar to TeX's boxes.
+A layouter receives a (potentially infinite) sequence of regions into which it shall lay out its contents.
+The result of this is a number of _frames,_ which are just like TeX's boxes.

 When content is laid out, it is first _realized_ into a uniform structure called a _flow,_ which is a collection of block-level elements.
 This includes spacing, paragraphs, blocks, placed elements, and a few other, minor elements.

 When laying out its children, the flow keeps adjusting the regions to account for already laid out content.
-If it visits a block child (anything that shows itself as a block, which includes e.g. tables), this child is laid out with the current regions.
+For instance, if we've already visited two paragraphs that took two thirds of the available space of the first page, a subsequent table would get a first region with the remaining third of the space followed by an infinite sequence of page-sized regions.

 For implementation reasons, Typst currently restricts the general region model in two ways:
 - All regions in a sequence must currently have the same width.